ljkrajewski/textgen-code/tests/03-structure.md

+## Code Structure Tests for Code Quality and Style
 Code structure tests assess how well-organized and modular the code is.
 Here are three specific examples of code structure tests for code quality and style, along with sample code or instructions:

 1. **Example: Modularization and Function Decomposition (Python)**